uprm-research-resto/coliform-project/README.md

 * Version 0.4
   - Major Update:
     - Merged Heater and Pump modules into a generic one called RPiGPIO
+* Version 0.5b (Beta Version)
+  - Major Update:
+    - Added support for [picamera](https://github.com/waveform80/picamera), to use with our OV5647
+    - Added corresponding GUI entries in order to get our results from OV5647
+    - Began phasing out ArduCAM code

 #Usage
 ##Imports